KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 The clarifications gathered here are:

-1. The Paper Analogy — Zenon, Structon, L₀ as non-reducible levels
+1. The Paper Analogy — Zenon, Structon, L₀ as non-reducible strata
 2. The Three-Sense Distinction in Container Language
 3. Intelligence Itself as Functional Principle contra Manifest Orientation
 4. Khaonic Arc as Function — Refinement of Lunar and Mirror-Carrier Placements